My potager in early summer.

 My main potager consists of 7 raised beds, 40 feet long and four feet wide.
 These beds are fenced in to keep out my 200 lb garden helpers, who happen to love lying on the beds and digging up their own carrot treats.

-An additional 8 raised beds of various sizes are scattered around the property.
-One bed is for garlic garlic, two for strawberries, one for roses, and the others change from year to year.
+An additional eight raised beds of various sizes are scattered around the property.
+One is for garlic, two for strawberries, one for roses, the other beds house different plants from year to year.

 Wedding flower beds